tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-basics.md

 - In the it folder create a file called script.py
 - In the marketing folder create a file called campaign.ppt
 - In the finance folder create a file called payroll.xls
+- In the devops folder create a file called deploy.tf
+- In the security folder create a file called standards.pdf
+- In the hr folder create a file called salaries.pdf

 > For example if you wanted to create a file called test.txt using the `touch` command you type `sudo touch test.txt`